 A study has illustrated that children are least prone to keloids – an overgrowth of scar tissue – when the piercing is done between one and ten years of age (4).

-Eventually, you may choose when to get your baby’s ears pierced, but keep in mind the recommendation of expert organizations such as AAP.
+Eventually, you may choose when to get your baby’s ears pierced.
 If you proceed with the decision of getting your baby’s ears pierced a bit early, then you must get it done at the right place.

-2. Where Can I Get My Baby’s Ears Pierced?
+Where Can You Get Your Baby’s Ears Pierced?

 Some people get it done at their local jeweler while some prefer going to a medical professional, who also practices ear piercing.
 There is no restriction here provided the person is a professional, and the place is aseptic.